csdurfee/csdurfee.github.io/content/nobody-wins-at-nfl-betting.md

 This is the *kumite* of football betting, [the ultimate contest of warriors](https://www.youtube.com/watch?v=YNZ1ElwD_JA), and I assume you're only going to enter the *kumite* if you've won a few fights before.

 Mind you, there are around 15 NFL games every week and the teams only have to pick 5 of them for the Super Contest.
 Maybe most lines are so fair nobody can make money betting them, but the contestants only need to take one game in three.
 If there are any lines that are beatable, these contestants should be finding them.
+Their win rate should be an overly optimistic estimate of how beatable the *average* NFL line is, because they're not taking every game, or random games.

 My assumption before running the numbers was that this was a contest for people who should have a decent chance of at least breaking even (over 52.4% winning percentage.)

 ## The terrible, horrible, no good, very bad year
-That hasn't been even close to true this season.
-Data as of week 16 taken from [the Westgate Resorts website](https://www.westgateresorts.com/hotels/nevada/las-vegas/westgate-las-vegas-resort-casino/casino/2025-supercontest-standings/)
+That assumption hasn't been even close to true this season.
+Data as of week 16 taken from [the Westgate Resorts website](https://www.westgateresorts.com/hotels/nevada/las-vegas/westgate-las-vegas-resort-casino/casino/2025-supercontest-standings/).

 There are 751 entrants in the 2025 contest.
 59% of them (444/751) have a losing record.
 76% of them would be losing money, if they were taking their picks at -110 odds.